amankishore8585/dnc-ai-gateaway/README.md

 # AI Gateway (Rust)

-A lightweight API Gateway written in Rust using Tokio.

-The gateway sits between client applications and AI providers (such as OpenAI) and provides:
+A lightweight AI API gateway that sits between your application and AI providers (such as OpenAI) to control, protect, and observe API usage.

--authentication
--rate limiting
--request routing
--traffic protection
--metrics and logging

-It is designed as a minimal, high-performance gateway for AI workloads.

-The gateway can be run locally (self-hosted) or used via a hosted endpoint.

-## Why This Project Exists
+## What Problem This Solves

-Many modern applications rely on external AI APIs.
-Calling those APIs directly from applications makes it difficult to manage:
+Modern applications rely heavily on AI APIs, but directly calling them creates serious issues:

-authentication
+* **Uncontrolled costs** → API usage can spike unexpectedly
+* **No visibility** → difficult to track who is making requests
+* **No protection** → bots or users can spam your backend

+This gateway introduces a control layer in front of AI APIs to solve these problems.

+## What This Gateway Provides

+* API key based access control
-rate limiting
+* Per-user rate limiting (token bucket)
-usage monitoring
-backend routing
-traffic protection

-This project explores how an AI gateway layer can be implemented from scratch using async Rust (Tokio).
+* Request logging with unique request IDs
+* Metrics for monitoring usage
+* Routing and load balancing to upstream providers

-The goal was to build a simple gateway capable of protecting AI APIs and controlling traffic before it reaches backend services.
+It allows developers to safely manage AI API traffic before it reaches the backend.

 ## Architecture